Hexak12/vmf/README.md

 <img src="https://developer.valvesoftware.com/w/images/3/34/Hammer_splash.png">

-This repository is a personal archive and development workspace for Source engine maps and mods (Half-Life 2, Episode One, Episode Two, and Garry's Mod).
+This repository is a personal archive and development workspace for Source engine maps and mods (Half-Life 2, Episode Two, and Garry's Mod).

 ### Contents
-- Map VMF/PRT/BSP sources and various mod files.
+- Map VMF/BSP sources and various mod files.
 - Development and experimental maps; many files are works-in-progress or archived experiments.

-### Recommended tools
+### Tools
 - <a href="https://ficool2.github.io/HammerPlusPlus-Website/download.html">Hammer++</a> — editor for creating and editing VMF files
 - <a href="https://github.com/ata4/bspsrc">BSPSource</a> — decompile BSPs to VMF
 - <a href="https://github.com/WilliamVenner/gmpublisher">gmpublisher</a> — publish maps to Garry's Mod